waltersharpWEI/code-similarity/README.md

 code-similarity
 ===============

-**Code Similarity** provides some implementations of similarity detection algorithm, including **Longest Common Subsequence** & **Cosine Distance**
+**Copyright Hong Kong Baptist University Heterogeneous Computing Lab**

-It used to work on data structure courses & exam code check.
+**CSharp Code Similarity** provides two implementations of code similarity detection algorithms, including **Longest Common Subsequence** & **Cosine Distance** and is ready as a system that find the similar functions from the given function library of a newly created Crossover script.

 ## Environmental Requirements